 How to bath a rabbit

-When you are wetting the rabbit or rinsing shampoo off, ensure that you empty the bowl frequently of the water so the water level doesn’t build up.
-The rabbit will not like sitting in too much water, which is why it may be easier to bath them in a bath or sink, so the water drains away all the time down the plug.
+When you are wetting the rabbit or rinsing shampoo off, ensure that you empty the bowl frequently so the water level doesn’t build up.
+The rabbit will not like sitting in too much water, which is why it may be easier to bathe them in a bath or sink, so the water drains away all the time down the plug.
 If you are only washing the rabbit’s back end, then after gently placing them into the sink/bowl/bath, get your assistant to lift their front end up by placing a hand under their chest and one on top, so only their back end is in the water, and then wash their back end.
 When finished, gently lift the rabbit out and wrap them in a warm towel.
 Bathing should be done as quickly as possible so the rabbit doesn’t get too cold.

 Drying your rabbit

 When wet, rabbit fur clumps together, making drying it a thorough and lengthy job.
 Rabbits who live outside will need to stay in at least overnight, and longer if it is cold outside to ensure they are totally dry and don’t go back outside when still damp.
 Therefore unless absolutely necessary it is not advised to bath an outdoor rabbit in the winter months.
 You can towel dry the rabbit, gently rubbing the fur to remove as much of the excess water as possible.
 Be very careful as rabbit skin tears very easily.
 Use a hair dryer on a warm, but not hot and on a gentle setting to carefully dry the rabbit.
 Extreme care must be taken to prevent burning the rabbit, so a constant check on the dryer’s temperature should be undertaken by keeping your hand also under it.